Gelson Fernandes

-Gelson da Conceição Tavares Fernandes (born 2 September 1986) is a Swiss former professional footballer who played as a defensive midfielder.
+Gelson da Conceição Tavares Fernandes (born 2 September 1986) is a former professional footballer who played as a defensive midfielder.
+Born in Cape Verde, he represented the Switzerland national team.
+He is most well known for scoring the winner for Switzerland against eventual champions Spain in a group game at the 2010 World Cup.

+Fernandes' professional football career spans 16 years across clubs in Switzerland, England, France, Italy, Portugal and Germany.

 Club career

 FC Sion

 Fernandes started his football career at FC Sion when he first joined the club at age seven years old.
 Fernandes was promoted to the first team in 2004 after being called by manager Gilbert Gress.
 Having previously made a total of five appearances in the 2004–05 season, the 2005–06 season proved to be the breakout year for the player as he got more playing time for Sion, playing in the central midfielder position for the side.
 Fernandes also led his team win the Swiss Cup in a penalty shootout (5–3) against Young Boys.
 In his first full season at the club, he went on to make 22 league appearances and scoring none.

 In the 2006–07 season, Fernandes continued to remain in the first team for Sion, playing in the midfield position.
 He then scored his first goals of the season, in a 3–1 win against FC Naters in the first round of the Swiss Cup.
 Fernandes then made his European debut for Sion in a 0–0 draw against Bayer Leverkusen, in a 0–0 draw in the first round of the UEFA Cup first leg.
 In the return leg, he scored his first European Cup goal against Leverkusen which Sion lost 3–1 on aggregate.
 On 14 October 2006, Fernandes scored his first league goal for Sion in a 1–1 draw against Luzern.
 On the final league game of the 2006–07 season, he received a second bookable offense in the 90th minute after receiving a yellow card in a first half, which turned out to be his last appearance for Sion as Sion won 3–0 against St. Gallen.
 At the end of the 2006–07 season, Fernandes went on to make forty–one appearances (35 in the league) and scoring four times in all competitions.